-What’s about the miracle week in Costa Rica?
+The miracle week in Costa Rica

-Easter Week sees the country’s busiest traffic so, if you fly into San José you can expect a lot of traffic jams from Wednesday before Easter through Easter Sunday.
+During Easter Week the country’s traffic is extremely busy.
+Therefore, if you fly into San José, you can expect a lot of traffic jams from Wednesday before Easter, through Easter Sunday.

 We wish you Happy Easter!! 🙂